 Every child will have a nearest mainstream school.
 This is the school which is closest to your home address by straight line distance.

-If there is evidence that your child requires the support provided in a special school or specialist provision, then the nearest appropriate specialist provision / school to your child's home address will also be calculated.
-The word 'appropriate' in this definition refers to the type of the school or specialist provision that can meet your child's needs, for example 'Communication and Interaction Needs'.
-For more information about the types of schools available in Surrey, please see read our "Finding the right school" guides on Surrey's SEND admissions page.
+If there is evidence that your child requires the support provided in a specialist school or specialist provision, then the nearest appropriate specialist provision / school to your child's home address will also be calculated.

 You can request schools outside Surrey that are academies or are maintained by another Local Authority.
 You should find out as much about the school as you can, in the same way as you would for a Surrey school.
 We would also encourage you to discuss your request with your SEND Case Officer.

-Surrey County Council is not responsible for admissions to schools that are maintained by another Local Authority; however, we will make an application to that school on your child's behalf.
+Surrey County Council is not responsible for allocating places within schools outside of Surrey which are maintained by another Local Authority, however, we will make an application to that school and Local Authority on your child's behalf.

 The Local Authority expects all children to be educated in their normal chronological year group but on a very few occasions there are exceptions to this.
 If you would like to request that your child is educated outside their normal age group, you should discuss this with your child's SEND Case Officer in the first instance.